 This wonderful 16-day tour is designed to highlight South Africa’s truly amazing diversity of cultures, its curious blend of old and new, and it’s phenomenal scenery and wildlife.
 You leave with the feeling that the new South Africa, open to the world after years of isolation, is a land of superlatives which cannot fail to impress the welcome visitor!

-After our morning arrival, we transfer to the four-star Indaba Hotel in a prosperous suburb, north of the city.
-On the way to our hotel we take the opportunity to visit the Apartheid Museum, a truly fascinating exhibition charting the apartheid years and the struggle against it, culminating in the first democratic elections.
+After our morning arrival, we visit the Apartheid Museum, taking us on a fascinating, horrifying, humbling and ultimately inspiring journey from the dark days of ‘whites only’ privilege, through to Nelson Mandela’s historic release.
+It’s a truly fascinating exhibition charting the apartheid years and the struggle against it, culminating in the first democratic elections.
 It is a superbly presented walk through contemporary history using original material, riveting eyewitness accounts, photographs and film.
 The rest of the afternoon is at leisure.

 Today we have a full day’s game drive in specially adapted 10 seat 4x4 vehicles.
+Experience areas of sweeping savannah, bisected by rivers full of hippos, muddy waterholes lined with animals quenching their thirst, and the bush itself, studded by biscuit-coloured termite mounds.
 There is simply nothing to beat that rising feeling of anticipation and excitement as we enter the nearby park in the half-light of the spectacular African dawn, surrounded by the noise of a unique ‘dawn chorus’.
 Which animal shall we spot first?
 Perhaps an elephant, a family of warthogs or possibly even the elusive cheetah.
 The experienced game rangers know the best tracks and waterholes whilst their stories will amuse, inform and fascinate you.
 Most have lived here all their lives, accumulating a vast wealth of knowledge.
-One minute they can be talking about the constituents of elephant dung and the next about the mating behaviour of hippos or the latest UK football scores!

-After breakfast we visit the battlefields of Isandlwana and Rorke’s Drift.
+After breakfast we visit the battlefields of the Zulu Wars, Isandlwana and Rorke’s Drift – one a crushing British defeat sending shock waves throughout the Empire, the other a valiant stand of just 140 against 4,000 Zulus.
 Brilliantly dramatised in the films Zulu Dawn and Zulu, these two battles, just a day apart, became a defining moment for the British Empire.
 In 1879 at Isandlwana, a depleted force of 1,300 were surprised and outmanoeuvred by a 20,000-strong Zulu army armed with cowhide shields and spears.
 Only a handful survived.
 The next day just 9 miles away, about 140 British soldiers, some wounded, held off 4,000 Zulus for over ten hours at Rorke’s Drift, an action earning eleven Victoria Crosses, the largest number ever awarded in a single engagement.
 Isandlwana particularly, remains a haunting and lonely place, with mass graves marked by simple white stones.
 Our specialist Zulu guide will really make those desperate encounters come alive.
 We return to our hotel in the afternoon.
 Lunch is included today.